AdamPrimer/LiveSplit.EscapeGoat2/README.md

 - The In-Game Time is independent from the Level Timer seen in the speedrunners overlay.
 - Splits still occur on exiting doors, even though the In-Game Time continues until unload.
 - Pulls the current In-Game Time right from memory, yes this is as accurate as it gets.
+- RTA time will pause on final exit, IGT continues until end of the fade out.

+## Split Lag ##

+There is approximately 0.15s of delay between a split trigger and the split occuring.

+This will be reduced in the future if possible.
+There is a trade-off between accuracy, CPU performance and the latency in the splits.
+The current settings have been chosen to maximise accuracy and minimise CPU performance without considerable noticable latency.

 ## Build Intructions ##